Twenty Eight Fifty

 If there is one London postcode where the lunch-versus-dinner divide is most sharply drawn, it is EC4.
 Fetter Lane sits at the edge of the legal district, running between Holborn and Fleet Street, and the restaurants along this corridor have always answered primarily to a daytime crowd: barristers, solicitors, financial professionals, and media workers who treat a long lunch as a working tool rather than an occasion.
 Evening trade exists, but it is thinner and quieter than the midday rush that defines this part of the city.
 Twenty Eight Fifty's address at 140 Fetter Lane places it squarely inside that pattern.

 This is worth understanding before you book.
 Venues in the EC4 bracket operate on a different logic than the destination dining rooms of Mayfair or Notting Hill.
-Where a restaurant at CORE by Clare Smyth or The Ledbury prices against a global peer set and draws diners from across the city and beyond, a Fetter Lane address prices against the working lunch and after-work drink, with table turns that suit the rhythm of a professional day rather than the unhurried pace of a tasting menu evening.
+Where a restaurant at CORE by Clare Smyth or The Ledbury prices against a global comparable set and draws diners from across the city and beyond, a Fetter Lane address prices against the working lunch and after-work drink, with table turns that suit the rhythm of a professional day rather than the unhurried pace of a tasting menu evening.
 That is not a criticism; it is a context that shapes everything from menu format to noise level to how the room behaves at 1pm versus 8pm.

 The Lunch Proposition on Fetter Lane